HigherOrderCO/kind2-archive/README.md

 And it seeks to accomplish that goal by relying on the solid foundations of [Interaction Combinators](https://www.semanticscholar.org/paper/Interaction-Combinators-Lafont/6cfe09aa6e5da6ce98077b7a048cb1badd78cc76).

+> NOTE: THIS REPOSITORY IS A WIP.
+OFFICIAL RELEASE COMING SOON!

 ## Usage

 1. Install [Rust](https://www.rust-lang.org/) and (optionally) [Haskell](https://www.haskell.org/) in your system.